madmmas/stndalng/README.md

-# Auth on Rale and Password Policy Base
+# Auth Based On Role and Password Policy

 ## Appling Roles